Digital-first processes and procedures are the way forward for many RIM professionals, but this digital path is not without its challenges.

 Ask yourself this question – “How confident are you that all your records are complete?”

-The issue with most organizations, according to this survey, is the implementation of the retention policy.
-Due to silos of information, paper records, and email as the primary methods of sharing information, how confident are you that you are implementing and following your company’s retention policy?
+You probably have a records retention policy, but many organizations find the implementation of their retention policy to be challenging.
+Due to silos of information, paper records, and email as the primary methods of sharing information, how confident are you that you’re implementing and following your company’s retention policy?

 For documents containing personally identifiable information (PII), you need to ensure records are kept as long as needed, but no longer.
 Conversely, your CFO and General Counsel probably want to ensure that all records are destroyed as soon as they’re eligible, so you have a strong position of consistently following policies in the event a destroyed document ever becomes a legal issue (also known as spoliation of evidence).

 Each document type has a specific retention schedule.
 Usually, the retention period is triggered by an event – employee termination, contract expiration, or invoice pay date being some common examples.
 When documents are on paper, they go into a folder, and it’s totally impractical to constantly monitor each file and clean out the ones that need to be destroyed.
 Records with long retention periods are often put in a box and shipped off-site, where nobody is going to rummage through them for quite a while.